 Spring ‘16: Possible Acquisition + Possible “Big Investor”

 I can’t believe I haven’t mentioned Cintrifuse yet.
 In true startup fashion, they’ve grown from a three-person team to a dominant force driving StartupCincy.
 At this point in the story, Cintrifuse’s Tim Schigel played matchmaker with a startup who could potentially acquire us.
 At the same time, we got into serious talks with a potential Series A investor.
 For various reasons, both fell through.

 Once again, we had very little money.
 This time, however, revenue (and delivery obligations) was growing.
-Time to hire three more people: Alois, Trong and Becky.
-Damn the torpedos.
+Time to hire three more people: Alois, Trong, and Becky.
+Damn the torpedoes.

 Summer ‘16: More of the Same

 With customers added daily, and a growing team, we needed to finish this round, stat.
 I sent an email to my friend Pat Keefe, former COO of OmniCare, and two hours later got this email back: “Thanks.
 I will take you up on the offer.
 I will commit $100,000 to the round.
 Please send me the offer letter for my review.”
 He dropped off a check that afternoon.

 I can’t make this stuff up.
 Startup roller coasters can be quite roller coastery.

 But our high burn rate threatened our solvency, and big checks didn’t last long.
 Are you seeing a pattern here?
 Running on “E” as always.
 Fortunately, Morris and Charlie stepped up just in time to help us keep the lights on (again).